What if what you’ve been looking for has been right in front of you all along?

 Why brands should leverage customers as influencers.

-At Upfluence, we’ve enlisted our influencer analysts to help clients identify and activate key personalities among their customer base.
+We deep-dived into Live Capture, Upfluence’s newest tool designed for e-commerce brands, and paired that insight with that of our influencer analysts, who help clients identify and activate key personalities among their customer base.
 Here’s what we’ve discovered in terms of benefits:

 Working with influential customers is a hack for audience targeting.

 In Influencer Marketing, it’s typical to let customer demographic data (such as what is available through Google Analytics) inform the selection of influencers.
-The goal being to pick an influencer who has followers in your target audience.
-Yet, the major benefit to working with influencers from your customer base is that you’re guaranteed to be working with someone who truly gets your target audience.
+The goal is to pick an influencer who has followers in your target audience.
+Yet, the major benefit of working with influencers from your customer base is that you’re guaranteed to be working with someone who truly gets your target audience.
 Both in terms of demographics (things like age, sex, location) but also psychographics (the mindset and affinities of your costumer).
 They are one after all!
+The goal is to help you identify and reach out to your next generation of brand ambassadors.

 Insights, insights, insights.